Showing posts with label Udon Thani. Show all posts

 Army came close again halfway through the opening period, as Brazilian forward Erivelto saw his effort go narrowly wide.
 The half closed with a challenge that bordered on an assault on Army’s Brazilian skipper Rodrigo Frauches.
 The referee either didn’t see it or made a shocking decision not to take action.

-At the interval, we decided to move places and sat behind the goal Udon were hoping to attack.
+At the interval, we decided to move places and sit behind the goal that Udon were hoping to attack.
 The view wasn’t the best, but we were around a decent atmosphere as fan groups on either side of us tried to raise their side.

 The first half had been frankly awful, and we were hoping for some quality after the restart.
 It was Army who took the lead three minutes after the break.
 A free kick went wide and found Frauches who lobbed it back into the box where Erivelto headed home.